Artistic Co-Director: David McMicken

 Responsible for the company’s program, conception and artistic direction of all productions.
 Also responsible for managing commissioned work and for the engagement of all artists and performers to realise these works.

-A great strength of Tracks is the artistic talent and collective skills of the Co-Artistic Directors, Tim Newth AM and David McMicken AM, who have consistently produced excellent work for almost two decades.
+A great strength of Tracks is the artistic talent and collective skills of the founding Artistic Co-Directors, Tim Newth AM and David McMicken AM, who have consistently produced excellent work for almost two decades.
 They approach the making of their work through a multi-arts lens, backing up their skills in dance, visual arts and design, drama, music, and literature.
 They use performance to inspire a wide range of Territorians of diverse cultural backgrounds: from youth through to the elderly, city to remote community.

-David and Tim have an extraordinary ability to work collaboratively, honed since the early 1990's..
+David and Tim have an extraordinary ability to work collaboratively, honed since the early 1990's.
 This is a core value of their creative process.
 On TIm Newth's retirement in 2022, David took on sole Artistic Direction of Tracks.

-David completed a B.Ed in dance, theatre, and education at Rusden State College, Melbourne, 1980.
+David completed a B.Ed in dance, theatre, and education at Rusden State College, Melbourne, in 1980.
 His first professional arts job was as a drama tutor at Arena Theatre, Melbourne in 1978, and he has remained employed in the performing arts sector ever since.
 He has also studied music and literature.
-He performed with Jacqui Carrol's Dance Group Adelaide, was a founding member of Tasdance, Director of St Martins Youth Dance Company, and founded Storm in a Teacup Dance Theatre (supporting independent movement and film artists).
-He has taught dance and theatre in secondary and tertiary institutions, and within many community settings.
+He performed with Jacqui Carrol's Dance Group Adelaide, was a founding member of Tasdance, was Director of St Martins Youth Dance Company, and founded Storm in a Teacup Dance Theatre (supporting independent movement and film artists).
+He has taught dance and theatre in secondary and tertiary institutions and within many community settings.

-After several projects in 1991, David moved permanantly to Darwin in 1992 where he worked as the Dance Development Officer with Brown's Mart Community Arts.
-He steered the formation of Tracks Dance Company as a leading community based dance and performing arts company, becoming the Artistic Co-Director, a position he still holds with Tim Newth.
-Since 1988, the company has a cultural development relationship with the remote indigenous community of Lajamanu, and has run the Grey Panthers seniors dance troupe.
+After several projects in 1991, David moved permanently to Darwin in 1992 where he worked as the Dance Development Officer with Brown's Mart Community Arts.
+He steered the formation of Tracks Dance Company as a leading community-based dance and performing arts company, becoming the Artistic Co-Director alongside Tim Newth.
+Since 1988, the company has had a cultural development relationship with the remote indigenous community of Lajamanu and has run the Grey Panthers seniors dance troupe.